 All of our local archives have important collections of photographs of local streets and buildings, including churches, shops, banks, public houses and schools.
 There are also photographs relating to transport: buses, canals and trains.

 Our museums and art galleries hold a wealth of objects with local connections as well as other objects and art works from all over the world.

 All the museums have good fine art collections; paintings, drawings, prints and, to a lesser extent, sculpture.
 Decorative art, both locally made and from further afield is also well represented with good examples of japanned ware, enamels, steel jewellery, carved ivories.
-Broadfield House Glass Museum has a magnificent collection of British glass, much of it made locally, dating from the 17th century up to the present day.
+Dudley Museums Service has a magnificent collection of British glass, much of it made locally, dating from the 17th century up to the present day.

 We have good collections of locally made items, particularly metal goods, including locks and keys, animal traps and cast brass as well as items that illustrate the social history of the area.
 Walsall museums collections are particularly strong on leather goods, lorinery and costume, including the nationally important Hodson Shop collection of twentieth century working-class clothing.